-While Earth Day is celebrated every year with an eye on science and the environment, the mission this time around is much more urgent.
+While Earth Day is celebrated every year with an eye on science and the environment, the mission becomes increasingly urgent.

-One of the early actions taken by U.S. President Donald Trump upon taking office was to stem the flow of information from the Environmental Protection Agency and other government organizations overlooking issues affecting the environment, a move largely seen by many as cramping on dissent.
+One of the early actions taken by US President Donald Trump in 2016 was to stem the flow of information from the Environmental Protection Agency (EPA) and other government organizations overlooking issues affecting the environment, a move largely seen by many as cramping on dissent.
 A climate-change skeptic at best, President Trump has been widely viewed as muzzling science.
 His subsequent hiring of Scott Pruitt, an official with close ties to the oil and gas industry, and someone who believes that carbon dioxide is not the primary contributor to climate change, to head the EPA, has only served to add fuel to the fire.

 Books serve as essential ballast to drive discussion in the midst of such intense political and social engagement.
 While favorites such as Silent Spring and An Inconvenient Truth will invariably form the cornerstone of such dialog, there are many outstanding literary fiction novels where science in general, and the environment in particular, is woven in with a lighter hand, and are worth picking up.